ultalota/ultalota/src/pages/blog/covid-19-vs-india.md

   rises to its pure?
 tags:
   - corona
-  - covid
+  - covid19
-  - vs india
+  - vs India
 ---
 It is tough to get along with strangers before Covid19 outbreak Hopefully, we still do it and feel it strong about our get along behavior.